jemgunay/distributed-kvstore/README.md

-# Distributed gRPC Key/Value Store
+# Distributed gRPC Key-Value Store

-A basic eventually consistent distributed key/value store and gRPC server written in Golang.
+A basic eventually consistent distributed key-value store and gRPC server written in Golang.
 Supports the storage of arbitrary byte values and resolves sync conflicts across nodes.
 Client examples are also included.

 ## Creating Server Nodes